Big Data Challenges for Healthcare Organizations

-What’s been common practice in the financial and retail sector for years is finally making its way into the healthcare system.
+What’s been common practice in the financial and retail sector for years is finally making its way to healthcare.
 “Big data” is making waves as it unlocks vast amounts of information and assists professionals in analyzing and interpreting it.
-As more healthcare professionals consider the implications of using these powerful tools, they’re simultaneously inspired by the opportunities it provides and confounded by the big data challenges for healthcare to overcome.
+As more healthcare professionals consider the implications of using these powerful tools, they’re both inspired by the opportunities it provides and confounded by the big data challenges for healthcare to overcome.

 What is Big Data for Healthcare?

 Big data, as an overarching term, simply refers to the large amounts of data in a system that cannot be analyzed through traditional analytical techniques.
 Something more is required to extract meaningful data from the well of information.
-Big data in healthcare is a great example of this because there is a lot of information, but not a lot of collaboration between systems of information.
+Big data in healthcare is a great example of this.
+Why?
+Because there is a lot of information, but not a lot of collaboration between systems of information.
 Big data seeks to solve this problem.

 Using big data in healthcare can also help hospitals and clinics grow their referrals and physician relationships.
 Big data can show hospitals where and who competitors are getting physician referrals from.
-By using organized dashboards and business analytics, healthcare providers can easily identify what needs to be done in order to better staff their centers.
+Using organized dashboards and business analytics, healthcare providers helps easily identify what needs to be done in order to better staff their centers.
 Marketware’s business intelligence software is an example of a system that helps providers identify these opportunities.

 What it’s Like Without Big Data Today